-All incoming freshmen who apply to live on-campus by application deadlines are guaranteed housing.
-However, because of the heavy demand for on-campus housing, it is necessary for the University to initially assign students to triple rooms and extended occupancy triple rooms.
+All incoming first-year students who apply to live on-campus by application deadlines are guaranteed housing.
+However, because of the heavy demand for on-campus housing, it is necessary for the University to assign students to triple rooms and extended occupancy triple rooms.

 Alumni Hall 5 Bed Semi-Suite - Triple Room